 Fishery independent ecosystem data were acquired through visual surveys conducted by the National Marine Fisheries Service (NMFS) Pacific Islands Fisheries Science Center (PIFSC) Ecosystem Sciences Division (ESD) under the National Coral Reef Monitoring Program (NCRMP) in the Commonwealth of the Northern Mariana Islands (CNMI), the Pacific Remote Island Area (PRIA), American Samoa, Guam, the Main Hawaiian Islands (MHI), and the Northwestern Hawaiian Islands (NWHI).
 This report describes mean fish biomass of functional, taxonomic, and trophic groups for coral reefs as well as habitat condition using mean coral coverage per island for each of these locations.
-However, there were no new data reported for 2020 through 2022 due to the cancellation of surveys associated with impacts from the COVID-19 pandemic.
-Surveys in 2022 were conducted in the Mariana Archipelago, and surveys in 2023 were conducted around American Samoa and Baker Island.
+The last survey conducted in American Samoa was in 2019.
 Coral coverage as determined by the most recent surveys increased in each island area of the archipelago relative to previous surveys from 2016-2018.
-Total estimated fish biomass in American Samoa increased around Swains Island, Ofu-Olosega, and Tau, while biomass decreased around Tutuila and Rose Atoll.
+Total estimated fish biomass in American Samoa remained constant for Swains Island, Ofu-Olosega, and Tau, and Tutuila, while total fish biomass decreased at Rose Atoll.

-For American Samoa, life history parameters including maximum age, asymptotic length, growth coefficient, hypothetical age at length zero, natural mortality, age at 50% maturity, age at sex switching, length at which 50% of a fish species are capable of spawning, and length of sex switching are provided for several species of both coral reef fish and bottomfish.
-Several length-derived parameters for coral reef fish and bottomfish were also summarized and included: maximum fish length, mean length, sample size, sample size for length-weight regression, and length-weight coefficients.
-Values for six reef-associated species and 11 species of bottomfish are presented for American Samoa where available.
-No new life history research on American Samoa fishery species was completed in 2023, but the PIFSC Life History Program is working with the American Samoa DMWR and fishers to support biosampling.
+American Samoa is considered data-poor in terms of life history parameters (maximum age, asymptotic length, growth coefficient, hypothetical age at length zero, natural mortality, age and length at 50% maturity, age and length at sex transition) for both coral reef fish and bottomfish.
+Life-history parameters are available for only two BMUS species (Lethrinus rubrioperculatus and Pristipomoides flavipinnis) and none of the prioritized ECS species.
+Several length-derived parameters for coral reef fish and bottomfish are available and included: maximum fish length, mean length, sample size, sample size for length-weight regression, and length-weight coefficients.
+Length summaries are available for four ECS species and eight BMUS species.
+No new life history research on American Samoa fishery species was completed in 2024, but the PIFSC Life History Program is working with the American Samoa DMWR and fishers to support biosampling.

 The socioeconomics section outlines the pertinent economic, social, and community information available for assessing the successes and impacts of management measures or the achievements of the FEP for the American Samoan Archipelago.
 It meets the objective "Support Fishing Communities" adopted at the 165th Council meeting; specifically, it identifies the various social and economic groups within the region's fishing communities and their interconnections.
 The section begins with an overview of the socioeconomic context for the region, provides a summary of relevant studies and data for American Samoa, gives summaries of relevant data and studies for American Samoan fisheries, presents available socioeconomic data (including annual data for revenue, fish price, and cost of fishing), and lists relevant studies for American Samoa.
 Data on pounds sold, estimated revenue, and average price per pound for catches in the American Samoan bottomfish fishery from 2021 through 2023 were non-disclosed due to data confidentiality rules, as there were less than three vendors and/or dealers reporting.
+In 2024, there was an estimated 470 lbs sold which represents 5% of the total catch with a revenue of \$1,833.
+And an average fish price of \$3.90.